wabkur/AirBnB_clone/web_static/README.md

-Improve the Places section by using Flexible boxes for all Place articles
+Improve the page by adding responsive design to display correctly in mobile or small screens